Skip to content

 HAP Senior Vice President, Chief Medical Officer

-Staying hydrated is one of the most important things you can do to keep your energy up, your mind sharp and your body running smoothly — especially when the heat really kicks in.
-At HAP, we care about your everyday health, so I wanted to share a few simple, real-life tips to help you stay ahead of dehydration this season.
+Hydration is one of the most important ways to maintain your energy, keep your mind sharp and help your body function properly — especially when temperatures rise.
+At HAP, we care about your everyday health, so I’d like to share a few simple, real-life tips to help you stay ahead of dehydration this season.

 Debunking hydration myths

-Fact: Other beverages and water-rich foods also contribute to your daily fluid intake.⁹
+Fact: Other beverages and water-rich foods also contribute to your daily fluid intake, according to the Harvard T.H.
+Chan School of Public Health.

 How Much Water Should You Drink?

-The old “eight glasses a day” rule is a helpful starting point, but it doesn’t apply to everyone.
-Your fluid needs depend on your body, activity level, health and the weather.
+The “eight glasses a day” rule is a helpful starting point, but it doesn’t apply to everyone.
+Your fluid needs depend on your body size, activity level, health and the weather.

-That includes all fluids you take in — not just water.
-Beverages like milk, tea and juice count, as do water-rich foods like fruits and vegetables.
+The National Academies of Sciences, Engineering and Medicine recommends about 125 ounces of fluids daily for men and about 91 ounces for women.
+That includes all fluids — not just water.
+Beverages like milk, tea and juice count, as do water-rich foods such as fruits and vegetables.

-A good rule of thumb: Try to drink half your body weight in ounces of fluid each day.
+Tip: Try to drink half your body weight in ounces of fluids each day.

-For example, if you weigh 160 pounds, aim for about 80 ounces of fluid.
+Example: If you weigh 160 pounds, aim for about 80 ounces.

 Tips to Stay Hydrated

-- Drink regularly: Don’t wait until you’re thirsty.
-Thirst can be a delayed indicator of dehydration3.
+• Drink regularly: Don’t wait until you’re thirsty.
+According to the Centers for Disease Control and Prevention, thirst can be a delayed sign of dehydration.

-- Monitor your urine: Aim for pale yellow urine, which typically indicates proper hydration4.
+• Monitor your urine: The Cleveland Clinic says pale yellow urine typically indicates proper hydration.

-- Eat water-rich foods: Incorporate fruits and vegetables like watermelon, cucumbers and strawberries into your meals.
+• Eat water-rich foods: Add fruits and vegetables such as watermelon, cucumbers and strawberries to your meals.

-- Replenish electrolytes: If you’re sweating heavily, consider drinks that contain electrolytes to replace lost minerals6.
+• Replenish electrolytes: If you’re sweating heavily, the Mayo Clinic suggests choosing drinks that include electrolytes to replace lost minerals.

 Recognizing Signs of Dehydration